rgodha24/portfolio/README.md

 ## credits
-The resume was adapted from (imprecv)[https://github.com/jskherman/imprecv/blob/main/LICENSE] The text background was originally inspired by the (midjourney landing page)[midjourney.com], but it's changed a lot since then.
+The resume was adapted from (imprecv)[https://github.com/jskherman/imprecv/blob/main/LICENSE]

+The text background was originally inspired by the (midjourney landing page)[midjourney.com], but it's changed a lot since then.

-A much older version of this site was based on the (LiveTerm Template)[https://github.com/Cveinnt/LiveTerm] much older version of this site was based on the (LiveTerm Template)[https://github.com/Cveinnt/LiveTerm]
+A much older version of this site was based on the (LiveTerm Template)[https://github.com/Cveinnt/LiveTerm]